pflanze/functional-perl/docs/intro.md

 ---

-# Introduction to using the functional perl modules
+# Introduction to using the functional-perl modules

 Unlike the other documentation materials (as listed in [[README]]), this tries to give a nice introduction to using the modules and